Need Help? Give us a call.

 Likewise, examining profitability ratios and comparing them with industry KPIs can serve as a wakeup call to the small business owner whose “you have to spend money to make money” mindset is pushing her business toward insolvency.

 Profitability ratios are simple calculations that break down the numbers from your financial statements into percentages.
 The three profitability ratios that are most valuable to small business owners are:

 The gross profit margin ratio tells you what percentage of your income is actually yours to use to operate your business.
 The equation looks like this:

 ((Total Sales – Cost of Goods Sold or Production Costs) / Total Sales) x 100 = Gross Profit Margin

 This is actually less complicated than it seems.
 Take the gross profit number from your profit and loss statement, and divide that by your total income number.
 Multiply the result by 100 (to convert the decimal to a percentage), and you have your gross profit margin.

-What this tells you: Your gross profit margin shows you at a glance if your prices are too low or if your costs are too high.
-You can—and should—analyze your gross profit margin for each of your products or services so you know which revenue streams to focus on for growth and which to cut loose because they are dragging down your business’ profitability.
+Your gross profit margin ratio shows you at a glance if your prices are too low or if your costs are too high.
+You can—and should—analyze your gross profit margin for each of your products or services so you know which revenue streams to focus on for growth and which to cut loose because they are dragging down your business’s profitability.